Hello, Kitty Girls!: Episode

-For the main challenge, contestants are tasked with creating Hello Kitty-inspired looks.
-Santino Rice and Rebecca Romijn are guest judges.
-Violet Chachki is declared the winner for her mod-inspired look.
-Katya and Kennedy Davenport place in the bottom two and face off in a lip-sync to "Roar" (2013) by Katy Perry.
-Katya is eliminated from the competition.
+On the main stage, RuPaul welcomes fellow judges Michelle Visage and Carson Kressley as well as guest judges Rice and Rebecca Romijn.
+Hello Kitty walks the runway, then the contestants present their looks.
+The judges deliver their critiques, then deliberate with help from Hello Kitty while the contestants wait backstage.
+RuPaul brings back the contestants and reveals the results.
+Violet Chachki is declared the winner of the main challenge for her mod-inspired look.
+Katya and Kennedy Davenport place in the bottom two and face off in a lip-sync contest to "Roar" (2013) by Katy Perry.
+Kennedy Davenport wins the lip-sync and Katya is eliminated from the competition.

-Production
+Production and broadcast

 Santino Rice (left) and Rebecca Romijn (right) are guest judges on the episode.

 The episode originally aired on May 11, 2015.
+A Hello Kitty mascot helps RuPaul introduce the main challenge.
 Rice was previously a regular judge on Drag Race.